 The Newton Gravity V is a lightweight neutral trainer.
 It weighs 230g and has a 3mm heel-to-toe drop.

 The upper also features a 4-way stretch mesh metatarsal panels.
-This is without doubt my favourite part of the upper, possibly the best feature of any upper of any shoe that I have tested.
+This is, without doubt, my favorite part of the upper, possibly the best feature of an upper of any shoe that I have tested.

 The stretch panels allowed my toes to splay nicely without constricting any area of the forefoot.
 I greatly enjoyed the soft and stretchable feeling of these panels.